TheProjectsGuy/MLHub/docs/models/lenet.rst

 the last one is connected to all input channels (like in a normal convolution).

 The reason for choosing this pattern, according to the paper, is to provide a split and to prevent the network from learning symmetric (same) weights.
+This is implemented as the :py:class:`CustomConvLayer <mlhub.lenet.models.CustomConvLayer>` class.

 Radial Basis Function
 ^^^^^^^^^^^^^^^^^^^^^^